haoran1money/1money-interoperability-protocol/docs/architecture/adr-001-interoperability-protocol.md

 > In Wormhole, the recipientChain is a [uint16](https://github.com/wormhole-foundation/native-token-transfers/blob/main/evm/src/interfaces/INttManager.sol#L175).
 > Keep `uint32` for now, but how to make this compatible with other interop protocols?

-> TBD: Do we want the user to have an option to choose the cross-chain communication protocol?

 Required Permissions:

 * The transaction signer must be the owner of the source token account